mmistakes/minimal-mistakes/_posts/2018-04-22-PowerShell-Summit--Expectations-Exceeded.md

 - It's okay to be super into something and totally nerd out on it.
 - PowerShell rocks!

 The real magic of the event doesn't come from the PowerShell content, but from being immersed in the community.
 The secret sauce that makes the Summit such a special place is the people.
-Thank you so much to Powershell.org for everything and I hope that I can be a good model for future scholarship applicants to emulate.
+Thank you so much to [Powershell.org](https://powershell.org/) for everything and I hope that I can be a good model for future scholarship recipients to emulate.